 Below are some items that Pilgrims recommend bringing with you on the Pilgrims Way Challenge.
-Some items are essential, particularly for 50KM Challengers, but it's up to you whilst out training to find out what kit works best for you.
+Some items are essential, but it's up to you whilst out training to find out what kit works best for you.

 Clothing Kit List